 Raul: ‘Truth is singular and universal.
 2+2 is 4 and not 5 or 6. here and everywhere in the universe. it is 4 regardless whether you know it , or believe it. truth is independent of your belief. that is what makes it absolute and objective. you can believe you can fly with all your heart and truth in reality will introduce you to the law of gravity and that is truth independent of any personal idea of truth. you can not independently define truth. truth is what is real. not perceived, or imagined, or wished.
 Santa Claus is not true for me or anyone. he is a fairy tale, like it or not.
 Regardless of what you say or think to be true. if you believed it to be true, you would be, uhmm, what is the word, oh yeah!
 WRONG. can we say that? or is everyone right? in that case you have become absurd and can no longer dialogue.’

-(Personal note: I read this article long before reading anything by the likes of St Thomas Aquinas or before grasping the fundamentals of philosophy.
+(Personal note: I read this article long before reading anything by the likes of St Thomas Aquinas or before grasping some of the fundamentals of philosophy.
 I share this interaction as a way of highlighting how a person with some basic understanding of philosophy and a good dose of common sense is able to counteract the nonsense that a psychological professional espouses.
-I believe that Raul, by pointing out absolute and simple truths, such as ‘2+2=4’ and ‘the grass is green’ and the Santa Claus example, helped to direct me away from the foolish, proud and disastrous hyper-intellectualising path I was on.
-It also reminds me of the phrase my father once told, ‘Don’t forget the bog’, i.e. keep grounded, which I have talked about elsewhere, see here).
+I believe that Raul, by pointing out absolute and simple truths, such as ‘2+2=4’ and ‘the grass is green’ and the Santa Claus example, can help to direct souls away from the foolish, proud and disastrous hyper-intellectualising path we can often be on.
+His comments also remind me of the phrase my father once told me, ‘Don’t forget the bog’, i.e. keep grounded, which I have talked about elsewhere, see here).

-This second piece (link here) is a collection of responses from a commentator called, ‘johndoe’ on the website, www.madinamerica.com (Note: this is another website I used to visit until I realised how many errors and falsehoods they push, e.g. promotion of homosexuality, feminism and Marxism).
+This second piece (link here) is a collection of responses from a commentator called, ‘johndoe’ on the website, www.madinamerica.com (See footnote 2).
 Johndoe’s insightful replies are far closer to the truth of matters than anything that is offered by the various professionals, including a professor of psychiatry, a psychiatrist, a journalist and an acclaimed LGBT author, in their posts.
 He shows a better grasp of the truth about the human condition than any of these contributors and psychological professionals.
 This is particularly true in his replies to the articles, ‘Doctor Munchausen: Hear no, See no – What?’, ‘The Lessons of Ancient Philosophy’ and ‘Heteronormative Violence of Mainstream Psychiatry: A Cautionary Tale’.
-Again, I would not recommend reading these articles as they are based on false premises and a false understanding of man.
-I point out the comments by ‘johndoe’ so that one can see how a person with common sense and a good grasp of basic theology, philosophy, psychology and history can refute many so-called ‘experts’.
-Here are some of his comments that challenge falsehoods of the authors:
+Here are some of his comments that challenge the falsehoods of the authors: